Introduction

 When you have a large user-base that is interacting with your application then in those circumstances performance is the key to success or failure.

 A minor boost in performance may show exponential results.
-So, keeping in mind the requirements of end-users, Oracle engineers and developers changed the way how ORDS handle connections of proxied database.
+So, keeping in mind the requirements of end-users, Oracle engineers and developers changed the way ORDS handles connections of proxied database.

 From ORDS version 19.4 and onwards the default behavior of connecting with a proxied database is changed.
-Basically instead of keep opening and closing a connection now they place it in a pool and use it whenever needed.
+Basically, instead of opening and closing a connection now they place it in a pool and use it whenever needed.

 The new method of database connection has really improved the performance of enterprise-level applications.